UN Universal Periodic Review

 In the first UPR cycle, 48 States were reviewed each year over a four-year period, while in the second UPR cycle approximately 42 States are scheduled for review each year over a four-and-a-half-year period.
 The increased cycle duration was based on feedback gathered from States and non-government actors, with the objective that fewer States will be reviewed each UPR Session, but more time will be allocated to each review.
-The first cycle concluded in October 2011 and a second cycle began in March 2012 and concluded in November 2016.
+The first cycle concluded in October 2011, and a second cycle began in March 2012 and concluded in November 2016.
 The third cycle began in February 2017 and will conclude in 2021.

 The UPR process is composed of the following steps: